electron/electron/docs/api/media-session.md

 * `event` Event
 * `details` Object
   * `playbackState` string - Can be `playing` or `paused`.
+  * `muted` boolean - Whether the media player is muted.

 Emitted when the info associated with the session changed.

+#### Event: 'metadata-changed'

+Returns:

+* `event` Event

+Emitted when the metadata associated with the session changed.

+#### Event: 'images-changed'

+Returns:

+* `event` Event

+Emitted when the images associated with the session changed.

+#### Event: 'position-changed'

+Returns:

+* `event` Event

+Emitted when the position associated with the session changed.

 ### Instance Methods